In covert video, fossil fuels executive admits long commitmentto misleading the public and derailingclimate-change legislation.

 Actually, it’s more like… NEVER.

-Until yesterday, when Channel 4, a British public broadcasting service, aired a segment that featured an undercover Greenpeace Unearthed investigative journalist interviewing Keith McCoy, a key executive in Federal Relations at ExxonMobil.
+Until yesterday, when Channel 4, a British ???can I edit this? public broadcasting service, aired a segment that featured an undercover Greenpeace Unearthed investigative journalist interviewing Keith McCoy, a key executive in Federal Relations at ExxonMobil.
 McCoy thought he was participating in an interview for a job with a consultancy.

 The story’s narrator sets the stage: “Mr. McCoy will become one of the first-ever executives to claim that ExxonMobil has aggressively fought climate science using front organizations to maximize shareholder profits.”
 The video then shows McCoy admitting to the “job interviewer” that ExxonMobil has disregarded human welfare in favor of making more money.